AmaliaPadureanu/MadisonIsland_Automation/README.md

 # MadisonIsland_Automation

-:computer: This project serves as an example of a test automation framework that I've built in order to aquire experience and knowledge in the field of automation.
+:computer: This project serves as an example of a test automation framework that I've built in order to acquire experience and knowledge in the field of automation.

 ## Tech stack
 :gear: Java as the programming language